Skip to Content

 At Queen’s, we aim to deliver a high-quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable student to achieve their full academic potential.

-On the MSc in Pharmaceutical Analysis we do this by providing a range of learning experiences which enable our students to engage with subject experts and develop attributes and perspectives that will equip them for life and work in a global society.
+On the MSc in Pharmaceutical Analysis with Industrial Placement we do this by providing a range of learning experiences which enable our students to engage with subject experts and develop attributes and perspectives that will equip them for life and work in a global society.
 We make use of innovative technologies and a world class library to enhance their development as independent, lifelong learners.

 Learning opportunities